cloudfoundry/docs-bosh/content/networks.md

 ### Automatic IP Assignment

 !!! note
-    TODO: Update with actual director version
-    Available as of BOSH Director version ???.???.???
+    Available as of BOSH Director version 269.0.0

 Schema for VIP network where static IPs are configured in the cloud config for use across deployments: